 Another option for shadow or other direct lighting generation is to compute them when the textures are generated.
 This requires selecting a location for the light as well as an intensity that balances the light's contribution with the ambient values in the scene.
 If the light is made too bright, the ambient values will be too dark.
 Only the ambient values can be seen if the light is too dark.
 However, one benefit of computing the shadows as a preprocess is the computation savings of not having to shoot shadow rays during rendering.
-The savings here depends on the complexity of the geometry, however, since the rendering cost is independent of the content of the texture there is no additional rendering cost to include shadows in the textures.
+The savings here depend on the complexity of the geometry, however, since the rendering cost is independent of the content of the texture there is no additional rendering cost to include shadows in the textures.

-One of the benefits of visualizing particle data sets with an interactive ray tracer is the ability to crop particles based on their value.
+One of the benefits of visualizing particle data sets with an interactive ray tracer is the ability to crop particles based on their value without the need to reprocess the data.
+This is facilitated by using an acceleration structure that is aware of the values associated with the particles and enables rays to skip regions and spheres that are cropped.
 This is an invaluable tool for domain scientists who wish to view different aspects of their data.
 The most common use is to crop the values based on physical location to view the inside structure.
 Since ambient occlusion shading is inexorably tied to the physical presence of all the particles, the shading no longer holds.
-Figure 3.14 and 3.15 illustrate this problem.
+Figure 3.17 and 3.18 illustrate this problem.
 Once a suitable cropping is obtained, however, the ambient occlusion information can be completely recalculated in another preprocessing step.

 The use of ambient occlusion shading can greatly augment the perception of structure during visualization and is therefore appropriate.
 The ability of domain scientists to use it without having to tune rendering parameters is also beneficial.
 Precomputation time is tractable, however, it can be a deterrent for use of ambient occlusion.
-Being able to view time varying data in RTRT is a desireable feature, because the number of time steps that can be viewed is limited only by how much memory the system has available.
+Being able to view time varying data in RTRT is a desirable feature, because the number of time steps that can be viewed is limited only by how much memory the system has available.
 Unfortunately, the memory requirements to store the textures will reduce the number of time steps that are possible to load into memory.
-The ability to view many multiple time steps iteractively makes viewing time varying data in RTRT desirable.
 The impact of using the textures on frame rates, however, are minimal and provide the same level of interactivity as without using them.

-Figure 3.7.
+Figure 3.8.
 Ambient occlusion shading texture values mapped on the Fireball 11 data set.
-The views are identical to the ones in Figure 3.8.
+The views are identical to the ones in Figure 3.9.
 Sub-images are referred to as A, B, and C, left to right.

-Figure 3.8.
+Figure 3.9.
 Ambient occlusion shading texture values mapped on the Fireball 11 data set.
-The views are identical to the ones in Figure 3.7.
+The views are identical to the ones in Figure 3.8.
 Sub-images are referred to as A, B, and C, left to right.

-Figure 3.9.
+Figure 3.10.
 Ambient occlusion shading texture values mapped on the Cylinder 06 data set.
 Notice how the intricate structure is quite visible on the center of the structure.
 The spheres that protrude further from the front surface are clearly seen to do so.
-The views are identical to the ones in Figure 3.10.
+The views are identical to the ones in Figure 3.11.
 Sub-images are referred to as A (left) and B (right).